Hammered Dulcimers made in Somerset UK

 Quite Simply Great Hammered Dulcimers For Sale!

 Hammered Dulcimers made by Tim Manning - based in Somerset, UK with 25 years experience.
-Currently making two dulcimers for the Bolshoi Ballet.
-His instruments have been used by Peter Gabriel, and many others.
+Currently making a large Dulcimer with a very extend bass range.
+His clients include The Bolshoi Ballet, The Royal Danish Theatre, Scottish National Theatre, sound designers, film composers, solo performers, Peter Gabrial, Bands, Anna Calvi, Charlie Winston, Royal Acadamy of Music and many others known and unknown.
 This is a site for buying Great British (hammered) Dulcimers and their related cousins from other countries, Hackbrett, Tsimbaly and Cimbalom.
 In addition to Hammered Dulcimers, other items are avaliable too, (Hammered) Dulcimer stands, soft gig bags for the Dulcimers, Dulcimer hammers - beaters & tuners are supplied too.
 You can even get Tim to perform on your track if you like.
 If you are doing research into Hammered Dulcimers you will find better sites elsewhere.
 If you want to buy Hammered Dulcimers, this site has a great selection whatever your budget!
-Special second-hand 9 + 9 deal for £250 HERE

 Dulcimers - World Instruments